minvws/nl-rdo-git-repository-tools/README.md

     ~/path/to/your-repo-private
 ```

-## Requirements for installation using Mint

-* macOS 13.0.0 or higher, or [Linux](https://github.com/yonaskolb/Mint#linux)

 ## Installation:

-The project uses the [Mint](https://github.com/yonaskolb/Mint) package manager:
+The project can be installed using the [Mint](https://github.com/yonaskolb/Mint) package manager, which works on macOS and [Linux](https://github.com/yonaskolb/Mint#linux).

+Note: the project uses Swift Regex Literals and so if targeting macOS it should be >=13.0.0.

 `brew install mint`